AllminerLab/AllminerLab/README.md

 ### Hi there 👋

-🔭 We are from the AllminerLab, Sun Yat-sen University, and currently working on Graph data mining and its applications, including graph representation learning, graph data clustering, graph-based recommendation systems, etc.
+🔭 We are from the AllminerLab, Sun Yat-sen University, and currently working on Graph data mining and its applications, including graph representation learning, graph data clustering, graph-based recommender systems, etc.

 👯 Welcome for pasionate students interested in this field.